 PPO plans are very similar to indemnity plans, which are also called Fee-For-Service (FFS).
 In PPOs, you get the best level of coverage within a predetermined network of dentists, and in indemnity plans, you typically get the same coverage regardless of network.
 Both plan types may have a network of preferred providers available, however.
 In indemnity plans, you also may be more likely to be balance billed (see “Key Financial Concepts in Dental Billing”).
 Otherwise, these two plan types are virtually indistinguishable.
 Much of the information below about PPOs also applies to indemnity plans.

-Now imagine that the plan covers twice a year preventative visits that together are worth $300.
-If you only end up needing preventative care in a year, then you would essentially lose $60.
+Now imagine that the plan covers twice-annual preventive visits that together are worth $300.
+If you only end up needing preventive care in a year, then you would essentially lose $60.
 If you only took advantage of one of the two cleanings available to you, you would essentially be paying $360 for about $150 of dental care, a loss of $210.
 If the preventive care were worth slightly more than $300 total, then it’s likely you would break even on the plan, meaning you could have paid out of pocket with less hassle.

 Cost Sharing for the Hypothetical Plan*